MTC History

 1980

-New York Premiere of Beth Henley’s Pulitzer Prize-winning Crimes of the Heart, the first of five collaborations with Henley.
-In November 1981, Crimes moves to Broadway.
+New York premiere of Beth Henley’s Crimes of the Heart (with Peter MacNicol), the first of five collaborations with Henley.
+In 1981, Crimes wins the Pulitzer Prize and moves to Broadway.

 1982

-American Premiere of The Singular Life of Albert Nobbs by Simone Benmussa, with Glenn Close (Obie Award).
+American premiere of The Singular Life of Albert Nobbs written and directed by Simone Benmussa, with Glenn Close (Obie Award).

 1983

-American Premiere of Edward Bond’s Summer, directed by Doug Hughes, features the New York stage debut of David Hyde Pierce.
+The American premiere of Edward Bond’s Summer, directed by Doug Hughes, features the New York stage debut of David Hyde Pierce.

 Edwin C. Cohen becomes Chairman of the Board.